 Rural areas and their justice systems routinely have fewer resources and more barriers than their urban counterparts, such as availability of services, lack of transportation, and smaller workforces.
 Programs and practices that are effective in urban areas are often inappropriate and or lack supported research for implementation in rural areas.
 SJI supports rural courts by identifying promising and best practices, and promoting resources, education, and training opportunities uniquely designed for rural courts and court users.

 Rural Justice Collaborative

 The Rural Justice Collaborative (RJC), coordinated by the National Center for State Courts in partnership with Rulo Strategies, examines the unique strengths of rural communities and highlights the cross-sector collaboration that is a hallmark of rural justice systems.
 The project will spotlight innovative practices, support rural communities in their efforts to build capacity and enhance partnerships, and strengthen communities’ outcomes.
-The RJC will be guided by a cross-sector advisory board comprised of rural judges and other justice partners from different regions of the country and national stakeholder groups.
-The RJC will consist of two key components: develop, deploy, and grow an online Rural Justice Resource Center and establish strong peer to peer learning networks for rural communities.
+The RJC is guided by a cross-sector advisory board comprised of rural judges and other justice partners from different regions of the country and national stakeholder groups.
+The RJC consists of two key components: develop, deploy, and grow an online Rural Justice Resource Center, and establish strong peer to peer learning networks for rural communities.

-The RJC will initially focus on the following components of rural justice that center on principles of access and fairness:
+The RJC focuses on the following components of rural justice that center on principles of access and fairness:

 - Increasing access to behavioral health treatment.